CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Routing/Unequal-Cost-Multipath.md

             RT:65050:104001 LB:65050:134217728 (1.000 Gbps) ET:8 Rmac:36:4f:15:ea:81:90
 ```

-To see weights associated with next hops for a route with multiple paths, run the <!--NCLU `net show route` command or the -->vtysh `show ip route` command.
+To see weights associated with next hops for a route with multiple paths, run the `net show route` command or the vtysh `show ip route` command.
 For example:

 ```
 cumulus@switch:~$ sudo vtysh